-Supportive Services may include, but are not limited to, transportation, child care, health/medical assistance, dependent care and emergency housing.
+Supportive Services may include, but are not limited to, transportation, child care, health/medical assistance, dependent care, emergency housing and needs related payments, that are necessary to enable an individual to participate in activities authorized by WIOA.
 Clients who are participating in intensive or training services shall be eligible to receive supportive services as long as they meet two conditions.

-First, it must be determined that the supportive services are deemed necessary to enable the individual to participate in the Workforce Investment program.
+First, it must be determined that the supportive services are deemed necessary to enable the individual to participate in the Workforce Development program.
 Second, once the need for supportive services has been determined, the service provider staff will work with other American Job Center/NDOL location programs and partners to determine if the client is eligible to receive those services from another agency.
-Any supportive services provided by another entity must be documented and considered when making the determination to provide supportive services through the WIA program.
+Any supportive services provided by another entity must be documented and considered when making the determination to provide supportive services through the WIOA program.
 Supportive services may be available to participants up to six months after exit as long as the two conditions are still met and documented.